Is it easy to regularize a hypergraph with easy links?: Introduction

 It is natural to ask for extensions of these characterizations to hypergraphs; for example, which classes of hypergraphs admit polynomially-sized regular partitions or polynomially-sized homogeneous partitions?
 Moreover, as hypergraph regularity is substantially subtler and more involved than graph regularity, there are additional questions that arise, such as characterizing hypergraphs which admit full regularity partitions of sub-wowzer type.
 For more information on these questions, and for recent progress, see e.g.\ \cite{2111.01737,2404.01293,2404.02024}.
 In what follows, we focus on the existence and size of homogeneous partitions.

-The first progress in this direction was due to Fox, Pach, and Suk \cite{FPS}, who introduced a strong notion of bounded VC-dimension for hypergraphs, and proved that such hypergraphs admit $\varepsilon$-homogeneous partitions of size $\poly(1/\varepsilon)$.
-More recently, Terry \cite[Theorem 1.16]{2404.01293} proved that this is an if and only if characterization in uniformity $3$: a class of $3$-graphs has bounded VC-dimension, in the notion of Fox--Pach--Suk, if and only if it admits polynomially-sized homogeneous partitions.
+The first progress in this direction was due to Chernikov--Starchenko \cite{MR4350155} and to Fox--Pach--Suk \cite{FPS}, who independently introduced a strong notion of bounded VC-dimension for hypergraphs, and proved that such hypergraphs admit $\varepsilon$-homogeneous partitions of size $\poly(1/\varepsilon)$.
+More recently, Terry \cite[Theorem 1.16]{2404.01293} proved that this is an if and only if characterization in uniformity $3$: a class of $3$-graphs has bounded VC-dimension in this sense if and only if it admits polynomially-sized homogeneous partitions.
 However, in contrast to the graph case, the class of hypergraphs admitting homogeneous partitions of (some) bounded size is actually larger: it suffices for all links to have bounded VC-dimension.
 To state this precisely, we introduce the following definition \cite{2111.01737}.